-In the night of Thursday December 25th, 2025, a shallow and significant Magnitude 5.7 earthquake hit in the North Pacific Ocean 252 kilometer from Dededo Village, Guam.
-Shaking may have been felt by a total of 150 thousand people.
+In the night of Thursday December 25th, 2025, a shallow and significant Magnitude 5.7 earthquake hit in the North Pacific Ocean 250 kilometer from Dededo Village, Guam.
+Roughly 170 thousand people may have felt this earthquake.

 Felt the earthquake?
 Share this article: